MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2FrameInfo interface.
 [uuid(a7a7e150-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2FrameInfo2 : ICoreWebView2FrameInfo {
+  /// The parent `FrameInfo`. `ParentFrameInfo` will only be populated when obtained
+  /// via calling `CoreWebView2ProcessInfo.AssociatedFrameInfos`.
+  /// `CoreWebView2FrameInfo` objects obtained via `CoreWebView2.ProcessFailed` will
-  /// The parent `FrameInfo`.
-This property is `null` for the top most document in the
+  /// always have a `null` `ParentFrameInfo`.
+This property is also `null` for the
-  /// WebView2 which has no parent frame.
-This is only available when it's called from
+  /// top most document in the WebView2 which has no parent frame.
-  /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-Else, it returns `null`.
-  /// Note that this parent frame info could be out of date as it's a snapshot.
+  /// Note that this `ParentFrameInfo` could be out of date as it's a snapshot.
   [propget] HRESULT ParentFrameInfo([out, retval] ICoreWebView2FrameInfo** frameInfo);
   /// The unique identifier of the frame associated with the current `FrameInfo`.
-  /// It's the same kind of ID as with the frame ID in `ICoreWebView2` and
+  /// It's the same kind of ID as with the `FrameId` in `ICoreWebView2` and via
-  /// `ICoreWebView2Frame`.
-This is only available when it's called from
+  /// `ICoreWebView2Frame`. `FrameId` will only be populated when obtained
-  /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-Else, it returns
+  /// calling `CoreWebView2ProcessInfo.AssociatedFrameInfos`.
+  /// `CoreWebView2FrameInfo` objects obtained via `CoreWebView2.ProcessFailed` will
-  /// an invalid frame ID `0`.
+  /// always have an invalid frame Id 0.
-  /// Note that this frame ID could be out of date as it's a snapshot.
+  /// Note that this `FrameId` could be out of date as it's a snapshot.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }